google/etils/etils/ecolab/README.md

 from etils.ecolab.lazy_imports import *
 ```

-Will lazilly import in the namespace many common Python packages (jax, tfds,
+Will lazily import in the namespace 100+ common Python packages (jax, tfds,
-numpy,...).
-This has 0 overhead cost as modules are only imported during first
+numpy, functools,...).
+This has 0 overhead cost as modules are only imported at
-usage.
+first usage.

 Some notes: